 We believe our facilities located in Singapore, Canada, and California, are sufficient to meet our short-term manufacturing needs.
 The current lease for our manufacturing facility in Singapore expires in June 2022.
-In the event that we need to add to our existing manufacturing space in Singapore or move our manufacturing facility to a new location in Singapore, such a move will involve significant expense and efforts in connection with the establishment of new clean rooms and the recommissioning of key manufacturing equipment, and we cannot assure you that such a move would not delay or otherwise adversely affect our manufacturing activities.
-We cannot provide assurances that we will be able to secure a lease on a different manufacturing facility on acceptable terms and on a timely basis, if at all, to meet our future manufacturing needs.
+In the event that we need to add to our existing manufacturing space in Singapore or move our manufacturing facility to a new location in Singapore, such a move will involve significant expense and efforts in connection with the establishment of new clean rooms and the recommissioning of key manufacturing equipment.
+A move of any of our manufacturing facilities may delay or otherwise adversely affect our manufacturing activities and business.